 Interview with Alden J. Parker, California Labor and Employment Lawyer

-We recently had the immense pleasure of interviewing Alden J. Parker of Wientrab/ Tobin, located in California.
-Alden Parker is a shareholder and specializes in labor and employment law.
-His experience shines through in this interview and those who are entering the legal field will benefit from years of experience.
-He is a frequent contributor to the Labor and Employment Law Blog, speaker, and writer in the labor and employment law arena.
+We recently had the immense pleasure of interviewing Alden J. Parker, who at the time of this interview worked for Wientrab/ Tobin.
+He is now Regional Managing Partner and Co-Chair of the National Hospitality Industry Practice Group at Fisher Phillips.
+His experience shines through in this interview, and those who are entering the legal field will benefit from years of experience.
+He was previously a frequent contributor to the Labor and Employment Law Blog and continues to speak and write in the labor and employment law arena.
 The reader will walk away from this interview with a ‘relentless’ sense of urgency to get the job done.

 What event or series of events led you to pursue employment law as your specialty?
 Please elaborate.